-Emergency and warning lights may be used in North Dakota, if the vehicle follows the state’s statutes.
+Emergency vehicle and warning lights may be used in North Dakota, if the vehicle follows the state’s statutes.
 For our North Dakota customers, we have gathered the state’s emergency vehicle light state statutes and links to formal sources, here.

 North Dakota Emergency Vehicles Defined